mahaloz/ike/src/3_programming_languages/introduction.md

 9
 ```

 Pretty cool right?
-It executes things line by line and can even use variable you define.
+It executes things line by line and can even use variables you define.
 As you can see, all interpreted languages are built on compiled languages.
 At the end
-of the day, the computer only understands machine language -- remember this.
+of the day, the computer only understands machine language—remember this.

-Here are some popular interpretted languages:
+Here are some popular interpreted languages:
 - [Python](https://www.python.org/about/)
 - [Java Script](https://www.javascript.com/)
 - [Ruby](https://www.ruby-lang.org/en/)
 - [Bash](https://www.gnu.org/software/bash/manual/html_node/What-is-Bash_003f.html)

-Yes, the shell you have been using is indeed a interpreted language.
+Yes, the shell you have been using is indeed an interpreted language.

 ## Speed Comparison